keithjgrant/Taming-CSS/Crawling/chapter2.md

   border-radius: 5px;
 ```

-The `border-radius` attribute is used to round the element's corners.
+The `border-radius` property is used to round the element's corners.
 When left undefined, the default value is `0`, which means normal squared corners.
 The higher the value, the more gradual the curve, up to half of the element's size.

 ```css
   text-decoration: none;
 ```

-The `text-decoration` attribute is used to do things like underline or strike through the text.
+The `text-decoration` property is used to do things like underline or strike through the text.
 It supports values like `underline`, `overline`, and `line-through`, though in this case, we've set it to `none`.
 We do this because browsers typically underline links by default, but we don't want the underline to appear in our button.
 Our `none` value overrides the browser's default value.

 So now let's look at our complete ruleset again: